 Fv/Fm rhythmic profiles are integrated with the proteomics and transcriptomics data of the PSII, PSI and chlorophyll binding proteins (ANEXO con las proteinas consideradas o tabla aquí?).
 During summer photoperiod, those photosynthesis proteins are maintained at the same abundance levels during the light hours.
 However, the Fv/Fm levels are not equally maintained during the light hours as proteins do.
-Instead, the best photosynthesis efficiency (higher Fv/Fm levels) is observed when transcription of photosynthesis genes is taking place (Fig. 37-A).
-It suggest that, during summer photoperiod, there is not a significant temporal offset between gene-protein-physiological measurement.
-Genes are translated as soon as they are transcribed and photosynthesis efficiency increase as proteins are de-novo synthesized.
+Instead, the optimal photosynthetic efficiency (higher Fv/Fm) is observed when transcription of photosynthetic genes is taking place (Fig. 37-A).
+It suggests that, during summer photoperiod, there is not a significant temporal offset between gene-protein-physiological responses.
+Genes are translated as soon as they are transcribed and photosynthetic efficiency increase as proteins are de-novo synthesized.
 During winter photoperiod, as it was mentioned in Chapter 3, the gene-protein offset become larger.
 Gene expression and de-novo synthesis of proteins are not taking place simultaneously as they apparently do during summer photoperiod.
-In agreement, maximum level of photosynthesis efficiency takes place few hours after the maximum expression level (Fig. 37-B).
-In addition, rhythmic profiles with 12h period (2 peaks every 24h) under winter photoperiod are not only observed in Fv/Fm measurements, but also at the transcriptomic level.
+In agreement, maximum photosynthetic efficiency takes place few hours after the maximum gene expression level (Fig. 37-B).
+In addition, rhythmic profiles with 12h period (2 peaks every 24h) under winter photoperiod are not only observed in Fv/Fm, but also in the transcriptomic response.
 Photosynthesis genes present two peaks of expression per day, as many other genes do under winter photoperiod (Fig. 26-A).
 In this case, one of the expression peaks takes place during the first part of the morning, increasing photosynthetic efficiency during the maximum irradiance hours.
-Whereas the second peak of expression takes place during the night hours, preparing the photosynthesis machinery with anticipation to sunrise.
+Whereas, the second peak of expression takes place during the night, preparing the photosynthetic machinery with anticipation to sunrise.
 It suggest that photosynthesis machinery anticipation to photoperiod is transcriptionally regulated in Ostreococcus tauri and, probably, since early in the green lineage.

-Only a reduced number of proteins with a clear role on photosynthesis efficiency were included in the previous results in order to correctly correlate their profiles.
-However, photosynthesis is a process where a huge amount of different proteins are involved and different metabolic pathways strongly depend on its execution.
-Photosynthesis is executed by an electron transport chain that consist of three big protein complexes (Photosystem II, cytochrome b6f, Photosystem I) that use electrons obtained from hydrolysis to generate NADPH.
-The protons accumulated inside the lumen during electron transport are released by the ATPase producing also ATP.
-NADPH and ATP are needed to fix CO2 and generate carbon compounds in the Calvin cycle.
-Those carbon compounds can be accumulated as a reservoir of starch.
+Only a reduced number of proteins with a clear role on photosynthesis were included in the previous results in order to correctly correlate their profiles.
+However, Photosynthesis is a process where a huge amount of proteins are involved and different metabolic pathways strongly depend on its execution.
+Photosynthesis is executed by an electron transport chain that consist of three big protein complexes (Photosystem II, cytochrome b6f, Photosystem I) that use electrons obtained from water to generate NADPH.
+The protons accumulated inside the lumen during this transport are used by the ATPsinthase to produce ATP.
+NADPH and ATP are needed to fix CO2 and generate carbon compounds in the Calvin cycle that can be accumulated as a reservoir of starch.
 In higher plants, the circadian clock participates in the coordination of different physiological processes like